AntonioBerna/call-assembly-from-c/README.md

 ## Introduction

 This is a simple project that combine the power of `Assembly` language with the power of `C` language.
 In this project I have create a basic calculator with the four fundamental operations, namely sum, subtract, multiplication and division.
 Obviously this is not a large-scale production project, but it represents a tool for educational purposes.
-In fact, in this project two versions of `Assembly` language were implemented and used: `AT&T` and `Intel`.
+In fact, in this project three versions of `Assembly` language were implemented and used: `AT&T`, `Intel` and `ARM`.

 > [!WARNING]
-> The `Assembly` used in this repository is not compatible with `ARM` processors, so you won't be able to use it on ARM-based computers like the `Raspberry Pi`.
-If you are interested in the development of the `Assembly` language on `ARM` platforms you can open a dedicated `issue` in the appropriate section.

-> [!WARNING]
-> This code has only been tested on `Manjaro Linux`.
+> This code has only been tested on `Manjaro Linux` (for `AT&T Assembly` and `Intel Assembly) and `Raspberry Pi 3 Model B` (for `ARM Assembly` based on `aarch64` run on `Raspbian` operating system).
 If you experience problems using other operating systems, such as `Windows` or `macOS`, make sure you have the appropriate skills or risk damaging your equipment.

 ## Mini docs